Saber-toothed predator: Morphology

 The different groups of saber-toothed predators evolved their saber-toothed characteristics entirely independently.
 They are most known for having maxillary canines which extended down from the mouth when the mouth was closed.
 Saber-toothed cats were generally more robust than today's cats and were quite bear-like in build.
 They are believed to have been excellent hunters, taking animals such as sloths, mammoths, and other large prey.
 Evidence from the numbers found at the La Brea Tar Pits suggests that Smilodon, like modern lions, was a social carnivore.

 The first saber-tooths to appear were non-mammalian synapsids, such as the gorgonopsids; they were one of the first groups of animals within Synapsida to experience the specialization of saber teeth, and many had long canines.
 Some had two pairs of upper canines with two jutting down from each side, but most had one pair of upper extreme canines.
 Because of their primitiveness, they are extremely easy to tell from machairodonts.
 Several defining characteristics are a lack of a coronoid process, many sharp "premolars" more akin to pegs than scissors, and very long skulls.
 Despite their large canines, however, most gorgonopsians probably lacked the other specializations found in true saber-toothed predator ecomorphs.
 Two gorgonopsians, Smilesaurus and Inostrancevia, had exceptionally large canines and may have been closer functional analogues to later sabertooths.

-The second appearance is in Deltatheroida, a lineage of Cretaceous metatherians.
-At least one genus, Lotheridium, possessed long canines, and given both the predatory habits of the clade as well as the generally incomplete material, this may have been a more widespread adaptation.